 the topic of unintentional injuries and the risk to children.

 However, a few mentions were primarily related to accessing care following an injury.
 One participant cited seeing children who suffered an injury that was not treated over the weekend, leading to infection and a more complex issue.

-Nearly 58% of parents identified infants and children harmed by injuries as a serious or moderate problem in their community.
-Additionally, more than 60% of parents identified teens injured while driving a vehicle as a serious or moderate problem.
+Nearly 62% of parents identified infants and children harmed by injuries as a serious or moderate problem in their community.
+Additionally, more than 63% of parents identified teens injured while driving a vehicle as a serious or moderate problem.

-When asked what injuries they most worry about happening to their child or children, parent respondents worried about injuries occurring on a playground or while playing sports (41%), while their teen is driving a car (40%), drowning while swimming (38%) and while out walking or running (33%).
+When asked what injuries they most worry about happening to their child or children, parent respondents worried about injuries occurring on a playground or while playing sports (42%), while their teen is driving a car (42%), drowning while swimming (39%) and while out walking or running (36%).

-The number of young people hurt while driving a car was a concern among youth respondents, with 78% of youth identifying it as a serious or moderate problem.
-Additionally, 69% of respondents were concerned about the number of children and youth experiencing injuries by a weapon.
+The number of young people hurt while driving a car was a concern among youth respondents, with nearly 79% of youth identifying it as a serious or moderate problem.
+Additionally, 63% of respondents were concerned about the number of children and youth experiencing injuries by a weapon.